jupyterlab/jupyterlab/docs/source/extension/plugin_system.rst

 this object (the "service object") in their extensions.
 Read more about this in the "Making Your Plugin a Provider" section below.

-..
-  TODO expand the return from activate section here

 How Requesting Features Works
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^